Joshua Wander: Political campaigns

 Wander served as constable of White Oak, Pennsylvania and as an Allegheny County Republican committee member.
 He has run, unsuccessfully, twice for Mayor of Pittsburgh, and once for both Pittsburgh City Council and for Allegheny County Council.
+In the 2013 election for Mayor of Pittsburgh, Wander was the Republican nominee in a race widely regarded by political observers as a long-shot, given that the city had not elected a Republican mayor since 1933.
+Media coverage at the time characterized his candidacy as a symbolic or message campaign rather than a competitive bid for office.
+During the campaign, Wander publicly acknowledged the difficulty of winning as a Republican in Pittsburgh and made remarks reflecting the improbability of victory, which were reported in local media.

-In the 2013 election for Mayor of Pittsburgh, given that there hadn’t been a Republican mayor since 1933, Wander stated his "only chance of actually winning in the race is if the Democratic nominee drops dead."
-Less than two months before that election it was reported Wander, while still the Republican candidate for mayor, had left Pittsburgh entirely.
-According to the Pittsburgh Tribune-Review, Wander sold his home in Pittsburgh and moved with his family to Israel.
-Wander insisted he would continue his campaign for mayor of Pittsburgh from Israel, though some experts questioned the legality of such an arrangement.
-Wander received 11.5% of the vote.
+Less than two months before the election, while still the Republican nominee, Wander relocated with his family to Israel after selling his home in Pittsburgh.
+He stated that he intended to continue his campaign remotely, although legal and logistical questions about campaigning from abroad were raised by election experts in local press coverage.
+Wander received approximately 11.5% of the vote in the general election.